 Beagles are one of the most popular dog breeds in the United States.
 They are affectionate and love children, making them ideal family pets.
 Still, they are also independent and headstrong, so new owners need to take the time to learn how to train a beagle properly if they are going to be successful.

-Many people think that because a Beagle is a smaller dog, that they should cause less trouble than larger breeds.
-Their stubbornness and need for mental stimulation offsets the smallness of their stature, so they can get into big trouble if left to their own devices.
+Many people think that because a beagle is a smaller dog, that they should cause less trouble than larger breeds.
+Their stubbornness and need for mental stimulation offset the smallness of their stature, so they can get into big trouble if left to their own devices.